Understanding Amazon Appstore Submission

 APK Size Limitations

 APK files can be up to 2GB in size.
 If the files are larger than 2GB, you will prompted to upload the files via SFTP.
 With SFTP upload, Amazon Appstore does not enforce an upper limit on app submissions by using the FTP server.
 In practice, however, APK files larger than 100MB are problematic from both the ingestion and delivery perspectives.
 Amazon recommends that you deploy a smaller APK that downloads and installs quickly, and then upon first launch downloads additional resources and saves them on a local file system.
 Binary blobs (.obb) are not supported by the Amazon Appstore, so it is up to the developer to install external resources in the proper path after downloading them at runtime, and to submit an APK compiled without .obb files.

 Pay close attention to the names of the files that you upload via FTP.
 You must follow the naming conventions exactly in order for Amazon's system to recognize your files.
 For guidance on file names, on the SFTP instructions and naming convention page, click Learn more about SFTP asset naming convention (or go directly here).

 Use your FTP client to upload your files with the given credentials.
 Before uploading, confirm that you have renamed any assets larger than 150MB per the instructions on the page.

-After Amazon's next publish cycle (about every 30 to 90 minutes), you should receive an email from Amazon indicating that your binary was uploaded successfully.
+After Amazon's next publish cycle (about every 30 to 90 minutes), you should receive an email from Amazon indicating that your APK was uploaded successfully.
 When you return to the Binary File(s) tab, you should see your file.